 Utility Power (Rates)

-When starting a solar installation project, we will ask about your current utility rate plan and usage in order to provide you with the best advice and recommendations.
-We will also provide you with copies of the interconnection paperwork to complete, and notify the utility when the installation is underway and completed.
+When starting a solar installation project, we will ask about your current utility rate plan and usage in order to recommend the best options.
+We will also provide you with copies of the utility's interconnection paperwork and notify the utility when the installation is underway and completed.
 Additionally, your utility provider will require proof of homeowner's insurance in order to approve the interconnection.

-General Rate Options
+Rate Options

 While each utility offers a unique set of rates, residential options generally belong to one of the following categories:

-Regular or Total Electric - this rate simply charges per unit of energy (kWh) you consume without additional usage charges.
+• Regular or Total Electric - this rate simply charges per unit of energy (kWh) you consume without additional usage charges.
 This is purely a 'volumetric rate'.

-Submetered (Discounted) Electric Heat - this is an option that can be applied with either a regular rate or a demand rate, and may or may not be compatible with solar.
+• Sub-metered (Discounted) Electric Heat - this is an option that can be applied with either a regular rate or a demand rate, and may or may not be compatible with solar.

-Vehicle charging - this is a special rate similar to the heat rate that discounts the energy used to charge a vehicle at night (off-peak time), and may not be compatible with solar.
+• Vehicle charging - this is a special rate similar to the heat rate that discounts the energy used to charge a vehicle at night (off-peak time) and may not be compatible with solar.

-Special discounted rates may not be offered by the utility when the home is using solar power because the discount is only offered as a reduction on the energy that is purchased from the utility company, and not on the electricity that is produced on site.
-This especially pertains to submetered heat discounts that are offered by some electric cooperatives.
+Special discounted rates may not be offered by the utility when the home is using solar power because the discount is only offered as a reduction on the energy that is purchased from the utility company, and not on the electricity that is produced on-site.
+This especially pertains to sub-metered heat discounts that are offered by some electric cooperatives.

 When it comes to reducing power bills with a solar power system, some rate systems are more favorable than others.
 In general, the higher the energy charge (kWh rate), the relatively greater the savings of offsetting expensive electricity with your own solar power.
 The preferred utility service rate for reducing bills with solar power is usually a standard or all-electric rate.
 Peak demand charges cannot be reduced by solar energy directly, however, you can lower demand charges by incorporating a battery system.